-CAT Exam is scheduled to be conducted on 25th November 2018 and registration window will be opened in August 2018.
+CAT Exam is scheduled to be conducted in November 2019 and registration window will be opened in August 2019

 Focused aspirants like you are preparing for an exam.
 But you need to maintain enthusiasm to achieve mission CAT.

 Every year, thousands of students appear for the Common Admission Test, also known as the CAT, to gain admission into business administration programs.
 Since the examination is extremely competitive in nature, it is important to stay focused during the preparation and while taking the computer-based test.

 Before you start preparing for CAT Exam, it is important to gather past years’ exam papers.
 This way, while practicing the questions, you will be aware of the question pattern.

 There will be 3 Sections in CAT 2019

 |Quantitative ability (QA)|